- Prayer and Worship

 In addition to the ordained ministries there are roles in the liturgy which are exercised by lay people who place their time and talent at the service of the liturgical assembly as acolytes (altar servers), lectors, extraordinary ministers of Holy Communion, cantors, choir members, instrumentalists, leaders of song and ushers.
 Others contribute their time and talent to planning and organizing the liturgy, to keeping the church and the vestments, vessels and appointments clean and well-ordered or to providing decorations that reflect the spirit of the liturgical feast or season.

-The General Instruction makes it very clear that this variety of offices and roles is desirable and should be maintained.
-In fact it goes so far as to state: ... all, therefore, whether they are ordained ministers or Christian faithful, in fulfilling their offices or their duty, should carry out solely but completely that which pertains to them."
-Not only, therefore, is it desirable that individuals function in roles of service at Mass, it is clear from the Instruction that if a deacon, for example, is present, the priest celebrant or a concelebrant should not read the Gospel.
+The General Instruction of the Roman Missal (GIRM) makes it very clear that this variety of offices and roles is desirable and should be maintained.
+In fact it goes so far as to state: "All, therefore, whether ordained ministers or lay Christian faithful, in fulfilling their function or their duty, should carry out solely but totally that which pertains to them" (no. 91).
+Not only, therefore, is it desirable that individuals function in roles of service at Mass, it is clear from the GIRM that if a deacon, for example, is present, the priest celebrant or a concelebrant should not read the Gospel.
 And the lector should not also take on the role of server and/or extraordinary ministers of Holy Communion.
 There is a wide variety of services to be performed, and it is desirable that different individuals exercise those services so that the talents and gifts God has placed within the Christian community are fully utilized and these roles of service are not monopolized by a few.

 It is not sufficient, however, simply to have a "warm body" filling a given role.
 Those engaged in liturgical roles need to be well-prepared for those roles and to know how to carry them out with reverence, dignity and understanding.
 Obtaining the proper preparation requires a further gift of time on the part of the person being prepared as well as on the part of those in the parish responsible for the training of liturgical ministers.
 Finally, the practical task of assigning individuals to particular Masses and organizing the distribution of roles is another indispensable element in the fabric of well-ordered liturgical ministry in a parish.